firecracker80/reading-notes/201/class-01.md

 ## Things I want to know more about...

->I still struggle to understand <'div'> and JS.
+>I still struggle to understand `<div>` and JS.
 More so JS than anything else.
 Setting up the code and giving the variables value is not as clear and HTML and CSS.
 I feel it is more like having a conversation that it is, writing a command.